vitejs/vite/docs/guide/api-environment-frameworks.md

 }
 ```

 If your code requires Node.js APIs, you can use `hot.send` to communicate with the code that uses Vite's APIs from the user modules.
-Note that you might not achieve the same thing after build.
+However, be aware that this approach may not work the same way after the build process.

 ```ts
 // code using the Vite's APIs